-Credential Manager not working
+Credential Manager not opening, working or responding in Windows 11/10

 1. Press Windows Key + R combination, type put inetcpl.cpl in Run dialog box and hit Enter to open the Internet Properties window.